Italo Nuovo Trasporto Viaggiatori: Rolling stock

+AGV

-On 17 January 2008, it was announced by French industrial conglomerate Alstom that NTV had placed an order for 25 Automotrice à grande vitesse (AGV) trainsets, each having a length of 11 cars.
+On 17 January 2008, it was announced by French industrial conglomerate Alstom that NTV had placed an order for 25 AGV trainsets, each having a length of 11 cars.
 Alstom manufactured 17 AGVs at its La Rochelle plant in France, while the remaining eight trains were assembled at Savigliano in Italy.
 The contract included maintenance of the fleet for 30 years, as well as an option to procure a further ten trains.
 NTV unveiled the first of its trains in a ceremony on 13 December 2011.

+New Pendolino

 In 2015, NTV announced the procurement of twelve additional trains (classified as ETR 675) to expand its fleet.
 These additional units would be from Alstom's Avelia Pendolino family, the maximum speed of which being approximately 50 km/h slower than NTV's existing AGVs.
 The procurement is intended to allow NTV to expand its existing Italo services, as well as offer services to new destinations.
 On 3 October 2013, the first of NTV's Pendolino was publicly presented at the Expo Ferroviaria exhibition in Milan, by which point the trainset was participating in certification trials ahead of entering passenger service.
 Further Pendolinos were ordered by NTV; as of October 2019, the company operates a fleet of 25 AGVs and 26 non-tilting Pendolinos (ordered by exercising contractual options).

-Service

-Italo offers six classes of service: